Mimeo, Inc: History

 Mimeo was founded in 1998 by Key Compton, Jeff Stewart (Mimeo.com board member and first Mimeo.com chief executive officer) and Dave Meadows.
 A few months later, David Uyttendaele (Mimeo's Chief technology officer), Scott Klemm and John Delbridge (former Chief operating officer and Chief financial officer, current Mimeo CEO), joined the founding team.
 Stewart, Delbridge and Uyttendaele first met on the second floor of their freshman dormitory at Rensselaer Polytechnic Institute.
 They reunited in 1998 after Stewart and Uyttendaele launched and sold Internet consulting company Square Earth to Proxicom, which is now ICrossing.

 In 1998, the company launched with the goal of becoming the print dial tone for the Internet.
 The company developed proprietary technology and a proof of concept, leading to the release of a functional version in mid-1999.
-The strategy was to leverage the time and cost savings that come from being adjacent to major shipping and distribution hubs.
 The first print facility was located next to the FedEx distribution hub in Memphis, Tennessee.

 In 2000, the company reported employment levels of 80 people and 422 customers.
 Unfortunately, Mimeo was spending more than it was taking in, losing $1M per month.
 To accelerate growth the company hired an experienced sales professional, John F. Lyons as CEO in May 2001, replacing company founder Jeff Stewart.
 As of 2002, Customers included 300 of the Fortune 2000.

 In October 2004, the company's growth was recognized by Inc. (magazine), as one of the fastest-growing companies in the U.S. having been ranked at number 186 on the Inc. 500.
 The CEO, John Lyons left the company at this time replaced by John Delbridge while a search for a full-time CEO was launched.

 In 2005, Adam Slutsky, former COO, CFO and director of Moviefone joined the company as CEO, replacing John F. Lyons.
 In September 2006, the company purchased three Kodak Nexpress Color printers and reported a total of 328 employees.
 They also added add several key executives, including Tom Karrat, EVP Sales and Marketing, Charlie Corr, as VP Corporate Strategy and Coleen Smith as Chief People Officer.
 At the time, Mimeo reported growth rates of 50% over the past four years.
 The company achieved growth rates of 68% in 2005 versus 2004, reaching $50 million in total revenue.